BleuLlama/I2C-Rotary-Encoder/README.md

 address 0x42.
 This is changeable in the arduino source code.

-To verify that it is connected: i2cdetect -y 1
+To verify that it is connected:

+    i2cdetect -y 1

-You should see your knob at 0x42
+You should see the knob at address 0x42.

 If you do, you can hit the 6 registers to read the values...